paymill/paymill-android/README.md

 ## Working with the SDK

-The main interface of the SDK is the [PMManager](http://paymill.github.io/paymill-android/docs/sdk/reference/com/paymill/android/service/PMManager.html) class.
-All its methods return immediately and are thread-safe.
-Results are propagated to all registered listeners.
-The SDK supports two types of listeners:

 ### Listeners

 The class [PMManager](http://paymill.github.io/paymill-android/docs/sdk/reference/com/paymill/android/service/PMManager.html)exposes all the functionalities of the SDK trough static methods.
 The methods are asynchronous, return immediately and are thread-safe.
 Before calling a method, you should register a listener to receive the result.
 There are two types of listeners: